 Rhyming poetry goes in and out of fashion but ask a child of six which they prefer, ie rhyming poetry or unrhymed and I always get the same answer: rhymed.

 It's hard to teach little children to WRITE poetry - yes!
 I agree.
 And why should they?
-I have just written more than 100 poems in the last five to six years, but when I was a little girl I never wrote one - but how I enjoyed reading it and hearing it read to me!
-I actually wrote a poem for the school magazine when I was 11 years of age: MY GARDEN - for every child of my generation was encouraged to have a little garden, if only to grow some flowers.
+I have written well over 1000 new poems and many have been published, but when I was a little girl I only ever wrote one - but how I enjoyed reading poetry and hearing it read to me!
+I actually wrote a poem for the school magazine when I was 11 years of age: MY GARDEN - (and it has been published recently) - for every child of my generation was encouraged to have a little garden, if only to grow some flowers but we were never encouraged to write poetry at school, or taught how to write it.
+I just volunteered this poem for the school magazine.
+I look at it today and see that it is perfect in metre and rhyme and has never been changed over the years.

-Since then I have written nothing until five years ago and children in the local primary school encouraged me to write, telling me that they liked poems that had rhyme, rhythm and stories.
-And week by week I took them my offerings which they said they loved.
+Since then I have written nothing until when I was 66 years of age and volunteered to help for one hour a week, the children in the local primary school encouraged me to write, telling me that they liked poems that had rhyme, rhythm and stories.
+Week by week and year by year I took them my offerings which they said they loved.

-Click on the button on my welcome page to hear what the experts have to say about reading rhyming poetry to your children well before they go to school.
-My grandchildren have listened to lots of my poems and now have my books.
-I wrote simple poems such as "The Little Butterfly" and "Go Slow" said mother and father snail almost before they could talk and they have soared ahead with their reading.
+Nursery rhymes are not just for babies: My grandchildren have listened to lots of my poems and now have my books.
+I wrote simple poems such as 'The Little Butterfly' and 'Go Slow' said mother and father snail almost before they could talk and they have soared ahead with their reading, and so have the children of friends.

 Listen to our English language.
 Every word has its own little stresses and we know where they go because our parents taught us.
 Take the word imPORtant with its three syllables, but one of them has a little stress.
 It is these little stresses that make the rhythm of poems, and it is knowing how to break words down into syllables as in "im POR tant" that helps children to develop phonological awareness, ie the ability to break words down into sounds.
 This is a mighty big tool when it comes to literacy.